Galileoomega/CD4500-TouchScreen/README.md

 Do not press enter or any other command in this input.

 Multiple touch is supported but only for 2 finger max !

+If want to simulate multiple touch, you need to do it first.
+If you do not the soft will need a restart.